hgriesbauer/resultsDemo/README.md

 #### Question: what is the BEC distribution of larch plantations in DPG?

-The `bcmaps` package also contains BEC maps, which can be used to look at larch distribution by BGC unit in DPG.
+The `bcmaps` package contains BEC spatial data, which can be used to look at larch distribution by BGC unit in DPG.
 BEC data are loaded into the workspace using the `bec()` function, and then can be joined to an existing dataset using the `st_join` function.
 This takes awhile, so I did it beforehand.